Our current supporters

 The Halpin Trust

 Charitable Trust The Halpin Trust has supported BTFL for several years, helping us to plant trees and involve children across the city.
 We are currently working with them on a project along the River Cole.

-The three local Waitrose branches have supported BTFL numerous times through their Community Matters scheme and Waitrose Four Oaks created a community orchard at Harvest Fields Park in November 2018.
+The three local Waitrose branches have supported BTFL numerous times through their Community Matters scheme; Waitrose Four Oaks has helped to create a community orchard at Harvest Fields Park in Sutton Coldfield.

 Recent larger corporate supporters:

-HSBC UK sponsored tree planting and woodland management workshops with BTFL for the first time is 2017-18 and a number of Birmingham staff came along to help.
+HSBC UK sponsored tree planting and woodland management workshops with BTFL for the first time in 2017-18, and continue to send volunteers to help plant trees.

 Sutton Coldfield Based company Castleton Technology (formerly Documotive) sponsored tree planting with BTFL for a several years in Sutton Coldfield, and now have their own ‘Documotive wood’ at Banners Gate, Sutton Park.